 Look Around the Underground Boat Store at Little Bispham

 There’s a lot of interest in the local history around us.
-Live Blackpool suggested that the Fylde Coast Angling Club might like to hold an open day so that people who are curious could have one last look before it was filled in.
+While working as information officer at the coast protection scheme, Live Blackpool suggested that the Fylde Coast Angling Club might hold an open day.
+That way, people who were curious (like us!) could have one last look before it was filled in.

 Visit Fylde Coast promoted the event, held on 1 November 2014.
 We popped along at 10.45am to discover that our efforts were a big success.
-Lots of people attended and a good amount of money was raised for the Club’s funds.
+Lots of people attended, raising a good amount of money for the Club’s funds.

 Have a look around.
 Start with this video, taken during the Open Day, and lots of photos –